domzgarcia/framework-comparison/README.md

 4. [foal](https://foalts.gitbook.io)
-> A lightweight framework provides everything needed to create enterprise-grade applications
+> A lightweight framework provides everything needed to create enterprise-grade applications.
+Like NestJS supports TS natively and inspired in Angular Anchitecure.
+Foal's architecture is meant to be simpler and easily approachable from non-Angular developers.

 | **PROS**     | **CONS**      |
 | ---          | ---           |